aws-tf/terraform-aws-parallelcluster/DEVELOPMENT.md

 terraform test
 ```

+## Checks

+Fix terraform code by using the terraform fmt command.

+From the root of the project run: `terraform fmt -recursive ./`

+To check without fixing use: `terraform fmt -recursive -check ./`

 ## Examples
 Three examples exist inside the `./examples` folder.
 By default these examples will deploy resources using the default profile in us-east-1.
 If customization is needed variables can be changed using a tfvars file.